Explain Form 2439: When Undistributed Long-Term Capital Gains Are Good News for ShareholdersPublished:

 Filing Form 2439 Lets You Claim a Small Tax Credit Because Your Long-Term Investments Paid Taxes on Selling an Asset You Owned

-IRS tax form 2439 does more than notify shareholders, like you, about undistributed long-term capital gains to report on your taxes.
+The IRS 2439 form does more than notify shareholders, like you, about undistributed long-term capital gains to report on your taxes.
 They’re a way for regulated investment companies (RICs) such as real estate investment trusts (REITs) to ensure their shareholders accurately report these long-term gains accurately on their tax returns.

 RICs and REITs, renowned investment vehicles, must distribute the majority of their investment income to shareholders to maintain certain tax benefits.
 However, any long-term capital gains that are not distributed are subject to a tax paid directly by the fund company.
 To avoid this tax, RICs and REITs issue Form 2439, not only to inform shareholders about the undistributed gains but also to provide them with important details needed for reporting purposes.